De Beers Angola Prospecting LTD - Because a diamond is forever…

-Together with its joint venture partners, De Beers operates in more than 20 countries across six continents, employing more than 13,000 people, and is the world’s largest diamond producer with mining operations across Angola, Botswana, Namibia, South Africa and Canada.
+Together with its joint venture partners, De Beers operates in more than 20 countries across six continents, employing more than 13,000 people, and is the world’s largest diamond producer with mining operations across Angola, Botswana, Namibia, South Africa, and Canada.

 The Head Office in Angola is based in Luanda and the field operations are mainly based in the Lunda North province.
-The company has committed itself to Zero Harm to its employees, the community and the environment.
+The company has committed itself to Zero Harm to its employees, the community, and the environment.
 Various controls have been implemented in order to achieve this objective and, as light vehicles form an important part of the operation, their control is of utmost importance.

-Law enforcement of driving habits and speed control in the country is still in its early days, but the Frotcom system enables the company to proactively introduce these controls and a remarkable improvement in terms of vehicle usage and driver behaviour has been noted since the system was installed.
+Law enforcement of driving habits and speed control in the country is still in its early days, but the Frotcom system enables the company to proactively introduce these controls and a remarkable improvement in terms of vehicle usage and driver behavior has been noted since the system was installed.

 Mr. Fanie Terblanche, HSE Manager and Mr. Amâncio Leite, ECOHS Assistant

-According to Mr. Fanie Terblanche, HSE Manager in De Beers Angola, “The system is currently managed and controlled through the Safety Department and, being a web based program, it is easy to access irrespective of the controller’s location.
+According to Mr. Fanie Terblanche, HSE Manager in De Beers Angola, “The system is currently managed and controlled through the Safety Department and, being a web-based program, it is easy to access irrespective of the controller’s location.
 The technical support from Frotcom Angola is professional and they always deliver on time, which supports the company’s objective of Zero Harm.”